Itsyobestnugget/Itsyobestnugget/README.md

 ## Hi there 👋

-Im a small coder working on small projects heres what i know Heres what i know
+I am a small coder working on small projects Here is what I know Here is what I know

 ----------------------------------------------
 | CODE TYPE               | Knowledge        |